Brunohermans/GTFS-Accessibility/README.md

 ![Accesibility Levels](https://raw.githubusercontent.com/Brunohermans/GTFS-Accessibility/master/Preview%20Kepler.JPG)

 # Dependencies
 The toolset uses the functions from the QGIS QNEAT3 plugin to calculate the OD-matrices in long format.
 One can implement these function into a python project, this was not done for this project untill today.
+This project used QNEAT3 in QGIS manually.
 A link to QNEAT3: [Click here](https://root676.github.io/)

 The python packeges used can be found in the requirements.txt file.
 Important libraries are geopandas, pandas, scikitlearn and their dependencies.
 For visualisation kepler.gl is used.